ELowry/Unity_InputLayers_Documentation/README.md

 > **Warning**<br/>
 > InputLayers is currently in early preview.
 >
-> For now, it is unavailable, and only this documentation is publicly accessible.
-It will eventually be made available on the [Unity Asset Store](https://assetstore.unity.com/).
+> You can download it for free from the [Unity Asset Store](https://assetstore.unity.com/packages/slug/259582); though it may eventually become a paid asset.
 >
-> However, if you wish to try it out, please contact me and I will be happy to send the code base over.
+> If this happens, you will still be able to use it; but will not recieve any new updates.

 ## 📑 Documentation